jrohall/csa/README.md

 - Pins do not always show on map for first refresh
 - Company's Google Maps API needs to be added
 - Mobile client has yet to be set up
-- I am not using next's efficiently, could definitely be improved.
+- I am not using next's routing efficiently, could definitely be improved.